Sarah Neufeld

 Sarah Neufeld (born August 27, 1979) is a Canadian violinist who is known for her work with indie rock band Arcade Fire, with whom she is a former core member and currently a touring member.
 She has contributed to each of the band's studio albums to date.
 Neufeld is also a member of the instrumental band Bell Orchestre.

 Neufeld has released three solo studio albums: Hero Brother (2013), The Ridge (2016) and Detritus (2021), and released a collaborative album, Never Were the Way She Was, with her husband Colin Stetson in 2015.
+In 2024, Neufeld released the collaborative album, First Sounds, with her Arcade Fire and Bell Orchestre bandmate Richard Reed Parry and cellist Rebecca Foon.

 Early life

 Started playing the violin under the Suzuki method when she was 3 years old.
 During her teenage years, she 'quit' violin and started playing the guitar to "learn all the Hendrix solos".
 After realizing her facility with the instrument, she picked up the violin once again during her university years.
 She says that her time away from the classical rigmarole, helped her take a more relaxed approach when collaborating with others.
 During her time in the Music Department at Concordia University, Montreal, she formed Bell Orchestre, a group influenced by the likes of Steve Reich, Penguin Cafe Orchestra and Tortoise.
 Eventually, her playing with Bell Orchestre led to an invitation for her to play with the band Arcade Fire.